yamavol/markdown-it-adv-table/README.md

 ## Documentation

 The table is expressed in a fenced code block.
+The [info-string](https://spec.commonmark.org/0.31.2/#info-string) is parsed as [TableSpec](#tablespec), which defines the properties of the table.

+Then, the cells are defined from left-top to right-bottom.

 - A line that starts with `|` starts a new cell.
 - The cell content is parsed as Markdown.